 Sometimes it’s hard to make a point of being a tourist in your own country.
 I tend to be really terrible at this—international or bust.
 But there are so many awesome places in the good ol’ U.S. of A.

 While my list of super sweet scenery I need to see in the U.S. is long, there are only a handful of major U.S. cities that I haven’t been to.
 Some I’m kind of “meh” on (lookin’ at you, Miami), and others have been right at the top of the list for quite a while.
 Portland has actually been riding high atop that list for a few years at least (and made my list of 10 places I was dying to visit in 2017), and so when I was looking for a fun girls’ trip over Memorial Day weekend, I decided that pairing the beauty and wine of the Willamette Valley with the quirk and beer of Portland was 100% the right call.

 And boy, was it ever.

 We all arrived Friday evening, tired and stressed from a brutal week (seriously, all of us had terrible weeks), and ready for relaxation, vino, food, and girl talk.
-We spent Saturday and Sunday morning sampling the wines of Willamette (more on that to come!), Sunday afternoon hiking, and then got into Portland Sunday evening.
+We spent Saturday and Sunday morning sampling the wines of Willamette, Sunday afternoon hiking gorgeous waterfalls, and then got into Portland Sunday evening.

-So without further ado, here’s my list of what to do in Portland and how we spent our 24 hours there!
+So without further ado, here’s my list of what to do in Portland with 24 hours!

 We started at Huber’s for dinner (yes, Sarai got the flaming Spanish coffee; the rest of the food was…edible?).
 Then we decided to grab a drink at Departure, on top of The Nines hotel.
 It’s swanky, like being in a spaceship.
 We arrived around 10p and it was super crowded, hard to get served and quite chilly out on the patio.
 We each got an overpriced, watered-down cocktail and then hightailed it back to the hotel.